-Disintegrate (affects: 1 target, range: 6") A deadly beam of darkness irrevocably disintegrates any single non-magical object or creature.
-Creatures are allowed a saving throw versus wands to avoid the beam and negate the effect; otherwise, any inanimate matter up to 1" cube (or any equivalent volume) can be instantaneously disintegrated.
+Disintegrate (affects: 1 target, range: 6°) A deadly beam of darkness irrevocably disintegrates any single non-magical object or creature.
+Creatures are allowed a saving throw versus wands to avoid the beam and negate the effect; otherwise, any inanimate matter up to 1° cube (or any equivalent volume) can be instantaneously disintegrated.

-Geas (affects: 1 subject, duration: special, range: 3') The subject is compelled to perform a quest specified by the magic-user.
+Geas (affects: 1 subject, duration: special, range: 3") The subject is compelled to perform a quest specified by the magic-user.
 Should the subject dally or deviate from his quest he will lose 1-6 points of strength each day until he either dies or resumes the quest.
 Only the completion of the quest or a successful dispel evil (or dispel good) will end this spell.

-Invoke Stalker (affects: 1 stalker, duration: special, range 1") Conjures an invisible stalker from the null-dimensions which the magic-user can instruct to carry out some task.
+Invoke Stalker (affects: 1 stalker, duration: special, range 1[°]) Conjures an invisible stalker from the null-dimensions which the magic-user can instruct to carry out some task.
 The invisible stalker will perform this mission single-mindedly until the task is completed, it is destroyed in combat, or is dismissed by a dispel evil.
 It will resent this servitude, however, and if after any day of service the referee throws a 12 on two six-sided dice the invisible stalker will subvert the magic-user's intent by observing his orders absolutely literally to the letter.
 If ordered to guard a treasure hoard, for example, it might take the hoard to its home dimension and guard it there.

-Move Earth (affects: 1 body of earth, duration: 6 turns, range: 24") Above ground this spell causes a hill, ridge, bluff, or similar body of earth within range and sight to be moved.
+Move Earth (affects: 1 body of earth, duration: 6 turns, range: 24[°]) Above ground this spell causes a hill, ridge, bluff, or similar body of earth within range and sight to be moved.
 Underground it moves a cavern, chamber, passageway, or similar feature through the ground, or else moves some protuberance of earth within a large cavern.
-The body of earth is moved at a gentle rate of 6".
+The body of earth is moved at a gentle rate of 6[°].
 Creatures, vegetation, and structures can be carried along unharmed or structures can be undermined, at the referee's discretion.
-Alternatively, a clay golem or earth elemental can be driven back 12" suffering 6-36 damage.
+Alternatively, a clay golem or earth elemental can be driven back 12[°] suffering 6-36 damage.
 Note that earth is moved but not reshaped.

-Project Image (affects: 1 image, duration: 6 turns, range: 24") Projects a quasi-real image of the magic-user anywhere within range and sight.
+Project Image (affects: 1 image, duration: 6 turns, range: 24°) Projects a quasi-real image of the magic-user anywhere within range and sight.
 The image is indistinguishable from the magic-user and is completely under his control.
 He knows everything his image senses and can direct it to perform any action he himself could perform including casting spells.
 The image is impervious to harm except that a successful dispel magic will end its existence.
 Spells originating from the image are in actuality cast by the magic-user and are erased from his memory as usual.

-Reincarnation (affects: 1 creature, duration: permanent, range: touch) Restores a slain character to life in another body so long as he has not been dead any longer than one day per level of the magic-user.
+Reincarnation (affects: l creature, duration: permanent, range: touch) Restores a slain character to life in another body so long as he has not been dead any longer than one day per level of the magic-user.
 Rising from the dead is a great ordeal and the subject must make a successful shock survival check in order to reincarnate.
 Should this prove successful his body is transformed (according to his alignment) and he awakes without need for recuperation.

 Table 1.23 Reincarnation Outcome

 Subject's Alignment

 1-10 Chaotic Neutral Lawful

-1 Fighter Halfling Halfling
+1 Anti-cleric Caveman Cleric

-2 Anti-cleric Elf Elf
+2 Doppelganger Centaur Dryad

-3 Magic-user Dwarf Dwarf
+3 Fighter Doppelganger Dwarf

-4 Thief Fighter Fighter
+4 Hobgoblin Dwarf Elf

-5 Orc Magic-user Cleric
+5 Lizardman Elf Fighter

-6 Hobgoblin Thief Magic-user
+6 Magic-user Fighter Gnome

-7 Lizard man Pixie Gnome
+7 Minotaur Halfling Halfling

-8 Wereboar Caveman Dryad
+8 Ogre Magic-user Magic-user

-9 Ogre Centaur Unicorn
+9 Orc Pixie Unicorn

-10 Minotaur Weretiger Werebear
+10 Wereboar Weretiger Werebear